 The green leaves can be shaped like eggs or lances.
 In temperate areas, they will be deciduous.
 The foliage can be steeped to make a tea.

-The lovely purple or lavendar blossoms are formed either singularly or in small clusters.
+The lovely purple or lavender blossoms are formed either singularly or in small clusters.

-Each red-orange oval berry is up to .75" long.
+Each red-orange oval berry is up to 3/4 inch long.
 They will keep producing fruit throughout the season and you will be able to pick some until approximately around the time that the first fall frost happens.
 If you live in a warmer area, it will fruit throughout the year.

-The berries are eaten fresh, dried or used in cooking.
-I found that there is not really much flavor in this fruit.
+The berries are eaten fresh, dried, or used in cooking.

 This plant is self-pollinating, so you will still be able to harvest fruit if you only have room for one plant.
 Insects will help get the job done.